jarrodparkes/jarrodparkes.github.io/_posts/2019-02-14-zero-to-one.md

 - a companies value is the sum of its future revenues
 - if you only focus on the near term you may not be able to sustain; will this company be profitable in 10 years?
 - durability can come from having proprietary tech, but that tech must be 10x better than anything else
-- durability through network is possible; “all my friends are on Facebook so I should get on it too”, but you’ll need solid first adopters and to grow that network large before it provides that kind of durability
+- durability through network is possible; "all my friends are on Facebook so I should get on it too", but you’ll need solid first adopters and to grow that network large before it provides that kind of durability
 - durability by economies of scale
 - durability by brand
 - start with smallest market possible and monopolize it — this is much easier than trying to monopolize a huge market
-- remember: you want to avoid your competitors, get away from them and don’t worry about “disrupting”
+- remember: you want to avoid your competitors, get away from them and don’t worry about "disrupting"
 - start small and expand to into adjacent markets

 ## You Are Not a Lottery Ticket